Ren Zhengfei: Establishing the company

 In 1987, Ren Zhengfei, 43, and his partners founded Shenzhen Huawei Technology Co., Ltd., which means "Having a Heart connected to Chunghua, and making a difference" (心系中华，有所作为).
 At the beginning of establishing the company, friends recommended him to make money with high profits, but Ren thought that was not a long-term solution.

 After the introduction of a friend, he began to sell industrial instruments, but this was not economically viable in the long term.
 Later, Ren earned the first money for the company by selling HAX Technologies' program-controlled switches on consignment.
 At that time, the Chinese market was full of products from various countries.
 Faced with the gradual decline in switch prices and competition, Ren made a decision to import components made in China and hire people to assemble small user exchanges.

 He has been president of Huawei since 1988.

 In September 1991, Ren assembled a Huawei program-controlled switch with his employees.
-As Huawei's products are cheap, supply exceeds demand.
-Because of the shortage of domestic parts, Ren continued to assemble products while starting research and development.
-Like his employees, Ren eats and lives in the factory and makes soup for his employees in the evening.
-Due to the long lead time of research and development and the shortage of capital, Ren had to borrow usury to maintain the normal operation of the company.
+As Huawei's products are cheap, supply exceeded demand.
+Because of a shortage of domestic parts, Ren continued to assemble products while starting research and development.
+Like his employees, Ren reportedly ate and lived in the factory, going so far as to make soup for his employees in the evening.
+Due to the long lead time of research and development and the shortage of capital, Ren had to borrow at usurious rates to maintain normal operations of the company.
 Soon, Ren promoted the new BH03 switch.
 In order to solve the sales problem, he began to accept agents.

 In 1992, Ren Zhengfei invited professors and students from Huazhong Technology University, Tsinghua University, and others to visit.

 In early 1993, more than 270 Huawei employees held a 1992 summary meeting in a small auditorium in Shekou, Shenzhen.
 Ren decided to use switches in the R and D Bureau to enter the field of public telephones and telecommunications.
 At the meeting, he presented 100 gold medals to outstanding employees and the boss of Hongnian Company (鸿年公司) in Hong Kong, which supported the start of the Huawei.
 Ren hired Xu Wenwei (徐文伟) from the nearby Yilida Group (亿利达集团) and put him in charge of the hardware.

 When I founded the company, I designed the Employee stock Ownership System to unite employees through benefit sharing.
 At that time, I did not understand the option system, still less did I know that the West was very developed in this area...Only based on my past life setbacks, I realized that I should share the responsibilities and benefits with the employees.